rbi-mtm/track-compute-jobs/README.md

   -h, --help  Show this message and exit.

 Commands:
   add             Add job to database.
-Requires specification of ID (-I),
+Requires specification of ID (-I), Name
-                   Name (-N).
-Optionally, a submission script (-S), a job directory (-D), comments (-C) and a job status (-T) can be specified. del              Delete job from database.
+                  (-N).
+Optionally, a submission script (-S), a job directory (-D), comments (-C) and a job status (-T) can be specified. check-status    Checks the status of unchecked jobs.
+Requires a file named check_status_command in the $HOME/.config/track_jobs
+                  directory.
+This file needs to contain the command used by the job scheduler to report job id and status.
+For slurm, a default will be generated if the file is not found. del             Delete job from database.
 Requires specification of ID (-I). filter          Show filtered database by selecting column (--key) and specifying string or value (--value) to filter for. mod             Modify job in database.
-Select job by ID (-I), specify the filed to modify (--key) and its new value (--value). print-dir        Print directory of job selected by ID (-I). set-fail         Set job status of specific job selected by ID (-I) to FAILED and mark as finished.
-Optionally, a comment can be appended to any existing comments (-C) set-ok           Set job status of specific job selected by ID (-I) to OK and mark as finished.
-Optionally, a comment can be appended to any existing comments (-C) show             Show job selected by ID (-I). -I can be specified multiple times to show multiple jobs. show-all         Show all jobs in database. show-unfinished  Show all jobs with status 'unfinished'.
+Select job by ID (-I), specify the filed to modify (--key) and its new value (--value). print-dir       Print directory of job selected by ID (-I). set-fail        Set job status of specific job(s) selected by ID (-I, more than one can be specified) to FAILED and mark as checked.
+                  Optionally, a comment can be appended to any existing comments (-C, same comment for all selected jobs) set-ok          Set job status of specific job(s) selected by ID (-I, more than one can be specified) to OK and mark as checked.
+                  Optionally, a comment can be appended to any existing comments (-C, same comment for all selected jobs) show            Show job selected by ID (-I). -I can be specified multiple times to show multiple jobs. show-all        Show all jobs in database. show-unchecked  Show all jobs that have not been marked as checked by the user.
 This is the default mode in case no subcommand is specified. sort            Sort database by selected column (--key) in ascending order and print it on screen.
 Descending order can be requested using --desc flag.
 Use -s/--save to write sorted database back to file. update-id       Replace ID (-I) with new value (--value; must be of type int).
 ```

 ### Examples